 You’re slogging through life when you realize you haven’t made anything for months.
+You’re in a creative slump.
 Haven’t picked up your needles, a pencil, a paintbrush… whatever tools you use for your usual choice of creation.
 Or maybe you’ve been picking up that pencil, but nothing happens.
 You knit for like 5 minutes a day but just feel bored or discouraged.

 Something is holding you back but you have no idea what.
 You lost the spark for your craft.

 I’ve been feeling that kind of creative slump lately.
 (Could you tell?
 Seeing as how I haven’t updated this blog since April.)

 A few weeks ago, on a day where I was trying to pep-talk myself into working harder on my next knitting pattern, my sister called me to ask for a new website for her new business as a life coach.
 We decided to trade services instead of paying each other in money.
 Three weeks into working with her, I’ve gone from feeling like a creative failure to a rockstar.

 So what happened?

 In our sessions, we talk about goals, what I need to do to achieve them, why I want to achieve them, what might hold me back from achieving them and what I can do about that.
 Because creativity is such a big part of my identity and is tied directly to my being able to successfully create more than one knitting pattern in my entire life, that’s where we have been focusing.

 I had been dragging my feet while trying to finish up my latest pattern.
 I used to write a lot but I hadn’t had an idea for a blog post in forever.
 And drawing and painting – lawl.
 What are those?
 I had actually given up that part of my identity in my head.